Canhui/canhui.github.io/_pages/about.md

 <br /><br />

-[25 Sep 2022] The paper "Dissecting Mining Pools of Bitcoin Network: Measurement, Analysis and Modeling" has been accepted by IEEE Transactions on Network Science and Engineering (CAS Zone 2, JCR Q1, IF 6.25).
+[25 Sep 2022] The paper "Dissecting Mining Pools of Bitcoin Network: Measurement, Analysis and Modeling" has been accepted by IEEE Transactions on Network Science and Engineering (SCI-Index, CAS Zone 2, JCR Q1, IF 6.25).

 </details>